easybuilders/easybuild/docs/Writing_yeb_easyconfig_files.rst

 and space (- ).
 Each entry can specify a ``name: version`` key-value pair, and a ``versionsuffix`` and ``toolchain``.
 Only the ``name: version`` pair is required.

+Dependencies can also be external modules.
+In this case, the dependency has to be specified with a ``name`` and the marker ``external_module: True``.
+The boolean value is not case-sensitive.

 A straightforward example::

     dependencies:
         - libreadline: 6.3
         - Tcl: 8.6.4
+        - name: fftw/3.3.4.4
+          external_module: True

     builddependencies:
         # empty versionsuffix, different toolchain (GCC/4.9.2)